deepshitgoeshere/jona.io/blog/npm-guide.md

 }
 ```

 But NPM does that for you!
-How awesome is that!
-But, you may ask, why do you need a local dependency of nodemon when you can just install it globally?
+How awesome is that! *But*, you may ask, why do you need a local dependency of nodemon when you can just install it globally?
 It's so that people getting into your project don't have to run a `npm install -g package_1 package_2 ...` explicitly, but can just run `npm install` and have it handled for them.
 And since only the NPM scripts use those scripts, it doesn't clog up the global command namespace as well.

 I really hope this post taught you some stuff about NPM you didn't know before!
 Of course, there's still lots of things uncleared.
 The [NPM docs][2] are a great starting point for those.
 (Shoutouts to [ashley williams][3] for putting so much effort into them)

 If you want to scream at me for unknown reasons, you can find me [on Twitter].
 Bye!

-_Addendum 1: Shortcuts_
+###### _Addendum 1: Shortcuts_

 You can use `npm i` instead of `npm install` and `npm i -S` instead of `npm install --save`.
 Same with `npm i -D` instead of `npm install --save-dev`.